Why VC Ben Horowitz chose such unconventional subjects for his new book on business cultures

 FC: Did you take yourself out of investing for a period of time so that you could really focus on the book?

-Horowitz: I was working for the firm the whole time.
+BH: I was working for the firm the whole time.
 I didn’t make a lot of new investments during that period.
 A big part of my job is working with entrepreneurs, which was very helpful for me, because I would be thinking about the concepts and then talking to them and understanding how they were thinking about things and where they were struggling.

 I’d been working on the concepts for many years, but when I actually signed to do the book, I had them give me an 18-month deadline, which is much longer than you normally get for a business book.
 That’s how I worked through it.
 But yeah, it was hard.
 My wife told me, “You’re not allowed to write another book.”